IVSoftware/login-options/README.md

 ___

-Meanwhile, the `DashboardForm` has been waiting the dialog result of the `ChangePasswordForm` (in the response to clicking the [Change Password] button.
+Meanwhile, the `DashboardForm` has been waiting for the dialog result of the `ChangePasswordForm` in the response to clicking the [Change Password] button.

 ```
 public partial class DashboardForm : Form